Well, first of all, I love the work I do—and it’s a very big part of my life—but, yes, I have other interests too. Thanks for asking!

 Travel, history, languages, humans, politics, the world.
 That’s a lot of things!
 But all related, don’t you think?
 I love exploring where we come from, how we all connect, why injustice happens (over and over), and how we can do better going forward.
 You can probably tell from my taste in music that I’m especially drawn to the Spanish- and Portuguese-speaking diaspora.
 I’ve officially spent time on every continent, except Antarctica.
 I have so much more to see and learn.

 Murder.
-I‘m a writer, so it’s a given that I read a lot.
-(A lot.)
-My other favorite kinds of stories are the twisty, turn-y murderous ones on television.
+My other favorite kinds of stories are the twisty murderous ones on TV.
 Among those, I’m especially fond of the lady detective variety (cozy, nosey, or hard-boiled—I love ‘em all).
-My favorite girl detectives: Veronica Mars, Sarah Linden (The Killing), Mma Ramotswe (#1 Ladies Detective Agency), Dana Scully (The X Files), Jessica Jones, Annika Bengtzon, Phryne Fisher (Miss Fisher’s Murder Mysteries).
+My favorite lady detectives: Veronica Mars, Sarah Linden (The Killing), Mma Ramotswe (#1 Ladies Detective Agency), Dana Scully (The X Files), Jessica Jones, Annika Bengtzon, Annalise Keating (How to Get Away with Murder), Phryne Fisher (Miss Fisher’s Murder Mysteries).

 The Official Bio

 (in case cat pics and lady detectives aren’t your thing)

 (seriously, though, did you see my cats?)